Bharti-JavascriptEcmadw/Login-Register-page/README.md

-This is user's registration and login and  logout page
+This is user's dashboard of registration, login and  logout page